Your Mental Health

 Accepting Yourself Now

-When diagnosed with a brain or spine tumor, you may feel consumed by your diagnosis and feel lost.
+You may feel lost and consumed by your brain or spine tumor diagnosis.
 You may grieve the old life you once had.
 Remember, you’re still an important piece of this whole puzzle we call life.
-Learning ways to let go of past expectations will allow you to heal and continue to live a meaningful life.
+Learning ways to let go of past expectations will allow you to heal and live a meaningful life.

 - What has changed and stayed the same about my life since the diagnosis?